-It is a section which requires excellent command of the English language and sharp mental maths skills, but does not generally exceed GCSE level.
+This section requires excellent command of the English language and sharp mental maths skills, but does not generally exceed GCSE level.

 Learn more about the differences between the UCAT and the BMAT.

 The questions are a mixture of critical thinking and problem solving (a 50:50 split).
-There are 5 options for each question.
+There are five options for each question.

 You’ll be presented with lots of information and you have to work out the answer by picking out the relevant information.